abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ### The Implies operation

 Now for the punchline: in the BHK interpretation, the *implies* operation is just a *function* between proofs.
-Saying that $A$ implies $B$ ($A \to B$) would just mean that there exist arrows that can convert a proof of $A$ to a proof of $B$.

 ![Implies in the BHK interpretation](../05_logic/bhk_implies.svg)

+{: .theorem}
+> According to the BHK interpretation, saying that $A$ implies $B$ ($A \to B$), would just mean that there exist an arrow (function) that can convert a proof of $A$ to a proof of $B$.

-But in order to use about the proof, we need to also have an implies *set*, or a *homomorphism set* as it is called in set theory), that is, a set containing all arrows between given two objects, with one element for each arrow.
+But in order to reason about proofs , we need to also have an implies *set*, or a *homomorphism set* as it is called in set theory), that is, a set containing all arrows between given two objects, with one element for each arrow.

 ![Implies object in the BHK interpretation](../05_logic/bhk_implies_object.svg)